sekhargullapalli/The-CIA-World-Factbook-Parser/cia.factbook.data/country_details/README.md

 # Description

 The factbook/json (2018 archive) folder contains 269 json files, each containing HTML content of the corresponding country profiles.
 The schema for that data is listed below.
-The HTML content of all these files is parsed and the data is organized into json format (representing a collecton of ` cia.factbook.parse.ProfileEntity ` type).
+The HTML content of all these files is parsed and the data is organized into json format (representing ` Dictionary<string, List<ProfileEntity>> ` type).

+The resulting json is 33.5 MB in raw format, but is only 3.15 MB when compressed.